nologic/blog/_posts/2017-03-19-travel-safe.md

 For this write up, we'll stop here with the firmware analysis.
 There's certainly more to do.
 But for now, we have all the files that we need for further specialized branches of analysis.

 # Getting a debugger
-So far, we've discovered some cool things about the device: the firmware, some unfixed issues and it's architecture.
+So far, we've discovered some useful things about the device: the firmware, some unfixed issues and its architecture.
 However, nothing terrible and, as I've eluded to earlier, we really want to get some execution on the device.
-Ideally, we want to hack it but until then let's see if we can use semi-normal methods.
+Ideally, we want to crack in but until then let's see if we can use semi-normal methods.

-Taking our analysis so far, we notice that the firmware is not signed and it is a simple shellscript.
-So, let's build our own! :-) Also, we notice that in the previous analysis, by [chorankates](https://github.com/chorankates/h4ck/tree/master/hootoo), of the previous version of the device, port 23 (telnet) was open.
+Looking at our analysis so far, we notice that the firmware is not signed and it is a simple shell script.
+So, let's build our own update! :-) Also, we notice that in the previous analysis, by [chorankates](https://github.com/chorankates/h4ck/tree/master/hootoo), the earlier versions of the device had port 23 (telnet) open.
 So, I would guess that this functionality was disabled rather than removed.

 ```
 mike@ubuntu:~/rootfs.mount$ find ./ -iname '*telnet*'